sanacommerce/DeveloperPortal/DeveloperPortal/getting-started/developing-an-addon/deployment.md

 ## What's next?

-Topics such as the client-side state management, GraphQL API usage, reusing core Sana components etc. are explained in the [Advanced Content Block Tutorial](advanced-cb-tutorial.md).
+Topics such as the client-side state management, GraphQL API usage, reusing core Sana components etc. are explained in the [Content Block Tutorial](../../customize/tutorials/content-block.md).